This article may contain promotions.

 A Cozy Inn Where Travelers Naturally Connect

 Nestled near the sea breeze of Uranouchi Bay in Kōchi, Minshuku Nazuna is a compact, traveler-friendly inn perfect for solo pilgrims, cyclists, or bikers journeying through Shikoku.
 Each guest room—Western or Japanese style—is private and equipped with a TV and refrigerator, offering quiet rest.
-At dinnertime, guests gather around a shared table for a hearty home-cooked meal featuring fresh local fish and homegrown vegetables, where conversation and smiles arise naturally.
+At dinnertime, where conversation and smiles arise naturally.
 The inn also provides laundry facilities, a dryer, and Wi-Fi, subtly supporting guests’ daily rhythms.
 Located near pilgrim temples and a ferry terminal, Nazuna serves as a cozy detour where spontaneous encounters and reflections enrich the walking journey.

 Supplementary information